MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

  LocalMachine       AllSigned
 ```

-In this case, the effective execution policy is RemoteSigned because the
+In this case, the effective execution policy is **RemoteSigned** because the
 execution policy for the current user takes precedence over the execution
 policy set for the local computer.

 To get the execution policy set for a particular scope, use the **Scope**
 parameter of `Get-ExecutionPolicy`.

-For example, the following command gets the execution policy for the current
+For example, the following command gets the execution policy for the
-user scope:
+**CurrentUser** scope:

 ```powershell
 Get-ExecutionPolicy -Scope CurrentUser